ditrit/specimen/README.md

 It comes with a golang implementation for loading the data, checking its format, running your golang _test boxes_ (called _code boxed_) and comparing the result with the expected one.

-It supports using the `FOCUS` and `SKIP` flag in the data to run only part of the test data.
+It supports using the `FOCUS` and `PENDING` flag in the data to run only part of the test data.

 ## Overview